 - Another book by the same publisher as Noisy Farm (above) is the rhyming book Farm: Barnyard Fun.
 No sounds in this one but again, the images are wonderful and there are textures to touch and feel.

-Those were our favorites.
-I hope you find some wonderful hands-on farm books to read.
+Those were our favorites, I think the will be favorites in your house too.
+I hope you find some wonderful interactive farm books for toddlers and preschooler to read with your kids.

 After looking through all of the farm books we got the urge to do some sort of hands-on project surrounding farms.
 We settled on shadow puppets!